w3c/vc-data-model/VCDMExplainer.md

 that future privacy-enhancing systems are able to use the same architecture to protect individual and organizational privacy.

-### Support for JSON-LD
+### Syntax Agility

-While the document outlines a data model that is expressible in a number of different syntaxes, there was considerable thought exertedto the question of representation syntaxes that the specification would highlight.
+While the document outlines a data model that is expressible in a number of different syntaxes, there was considerable thought put into the question of representation syntaxes that the specification would highlight.
 JSON-LD, which is a fully compatible subset of JSON, was suggested as the primary format.
 There were concerns that a JSON-LD processor would be required to process Verifiable